Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 Upkeep can be modified in the [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) to affect different-sized towns differently.
 There are two ways to calculate the upkeep using the upkeep modifier found in the townLevel and nationLevel lines.
 By default the townLevel and nationLevel lines use the resident-count to determine upkeep via the upkeep modifier.
 The other option is to base it off plot-count rather than resident count.
 If you would like to set it based on plot-count set `town_plotbased_upkeep:true` in your config.yml.
 More information on the townLevel line and how to configure it is [here.](#Configuring_Mayor_and_King_Titles,_Town_and_Nation_Names)

+As of 0.95.0.0 you may now charge nations upkeep per-town at `economy.daily_taxes.nation_pertown_upkeep`.
+Uses total number of towns in the nation to determine upkeep instead of nation level (Number of Residents), calculated by (number of towns in nation X price_nation_upkeep).
+If `economy.daily_taxes.nation_pertown_upkeep_affected_by_nation_level_modifier` is true, the nation levels upkeep modifier will have an affect.

+As of 0.95.0.0 you may now penalize towns which have claimed more townblocks than they are allowed.
+By setting `economy.daily_taxes.price_town_overclaimed_upkeep_penalty` to true and putting an amount at `economy.daily_taxes.price_town_overclaimed_upkeep_penalty` towns will be charged this amount per townblock they are overclaimed by, in addition to their normal upkeep.

 []()Town and Nation Banks
 -------------------------